How to Unlock Your Team’s Creative Process

 Consider this process next time you sit down with your creative team.

 - Discover: The creative team will need to research what is already out there in the world.
 They will need to connect with inspiration.
 They need to know which step to take to get them moving towards the goal.
-This is likely where your team will spend the most of their time.
+This is likely where your team will spend most of their time.

 - Show the Thing: This should always be a sketch of some sort just to get the ball rolling.
 Refinement can be achieved through technology.
 Sometimes just getting to work will help refine some of the uncertainties of the project.

 - Feedback and Updates: Sometimes you nail it on the first try.
 Sometimes, there needs to be some reigning in.
-There needs to be check-ins and updates to make sure the creative team is in alignment and the whole project hasn’t gone off the tracks.
+There needs to be check-ins and updates to make sure the creative team is in alignment and the whole project hasn’t gone off track.
 Time is money.
 Even when a project is delayed one day, there is revenue being lost that can never be made up.
 If you find you are making far too many edits, it is time to manage the expectations of your team or your client.

 - Launch and Review: This is where most creatives fail.
 Most people just stop once the piece is launched.
 In the world of advertising, art is subjective.
 Until results start rolling in, what looks good to you but isn’t performing, needs to go.
 There is no room for egos here – only results.
 If your results are terribly off from your projections, it’s time to go back to reevaluate the campaign goals and the direction being given to the team.
 Just because you spend the most money on Facebook or Google, doesn’t mean they are going to “make” your consumers purchase your product.
 They are just going to pester your audience with an ad or image that just doesn’t work.
 It’s tough to rebound from a bad campaign.
 Test, analyze, optimize.